ericxbcheng/Programming_tutorials/README.md

-# Programming_tutorials
+# Programming Tutorials
-This is a repo for programming tutorials
+This is a repository for programming tutorials and programming tests.